 About the Global Awards World’s Best Healthcare & Wellness Advertising℠

-Now in their 23rd year, The Global Awards are dedicated to excellence in healthcare and wellness communications on an international basis.
-The Global Awards receives entries from healthcare corporations, hospitals, advertising agencies, productions companies, and design studios that produce communication for medical, pharmaceutical, healthcare & wellness related products and services.
+Now in their 24th year, The Global Awards are dedicated to excellence in healthcare and wellness communications on an international basis.
+The Global Awards receives entries from healthcare corporations, hospitals, advertising agencies, productions companies, and design studios that produce communication for medial, pharmaceutical, healthcare & wellness related products and services.